FMMT666/launchpad.py/README.md

 ---
-## Launchpad "Mk2/3", "Pro" and "X" class methods overview (valid for RGB LED devices)
+## Launchpad "Mk2/3", "Pro", "Pro Mk3" and "X" class methods overview (valid for RGB LED devices)

+Please notice that the Mk3 does not yet have all of these.

 ### LED functions